Kinjutsu00/XSSscanner/README.md

 This form with the "/" at the end will not work:

-	{everything}.com/
+	This is no good:   {everything}.com/

-If you have a really slow or busy network this may not work.
+If you have a really slow or busy network this application may not work.